CraigFox0/TU-CIS-3715/README.md

 Wrote code to predict heart disease using logistic regression

 ## Lab 6: Clustering
-Wrote code to analyze heart disease using clustering
+Wrote code to analyze heart disease dataset using clustering

+## Lab 7: Dimensionality Reduction
+Wrote code to reduce heart disease dataset dimensionality and analyze its performance